NadeenOptimiza/Weekly-Report-App/DEPLOYMENT.md

 Your Weekly Reports Application is ready to be deployed!
 Follow one of the methods below.

+## Fixed Configuration (December 2025)

+The deployment configuration has been updated to correctly handle the nested project structure.
+The following files have been moved to the repository root:
+- `vercel.json` - Configured for nested project structure
+- `netlify.toml` - Configured with proper base directory

+The build process has been tested and is working correctly.

 ## Prerequisites

 Before deploying, ensure you have: